Air Conditioner Energy Saving Tips for Small Rooms

 How can I lower my bill without buying a new AC unit?

-Close your blinds during the hottest part of the day to block solar heat.
+Close your blinds and curtains during the hottest part of the day to physically block solar heat.
 Seal the accordion gaps on your window unit with foam tape.
 Finally, buy a cheap box fan and aim it at your bed or desk; the breeze will allow you to raise the AC temperature by 3 or 4 degrees without feeling any warmer.

 Leave a Comment